VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/servers.md

 ### Web Servers

-Before we get to business there's some necessary viewing: http://motherfuckingwebsite.com/
+Before we get to business, there's some necessary viewing: http://motherfuckingwebsite.com/

 ### File Servers and NAS
 [TODO]